henriquesilvadev/site/posts/what-characteristic-does-deep-learning.md

 First, it necessary to understand that is artificial intelligence, machine learning, and deep learning.

-In the image is possible to see the relation between AI, ML, and deep learning.
+In the image is possible to see the relation between AI, ML, and RNA.

 ![](https://storage.googleapis.com/blog-posts/what-deep-learning/deeplearning.png)